NexGenCloud/hyperstack-sdk-python/docs/CallbacksApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **attach_callback_to_volume**
-> AttachCallbackResponse attach_callback_to_volume(id, payload)
+> AttachCallbackResponse attach_callback_to_volume(volume_id, payload)

 Attach callback to volume

 Creates a callback URL for a specified volume, enabling the posting of action events executed on the volume to the specified URL.
 Provide the callback URL in the request body and the ID of the volume to which it is being attached in the path.
-For more details on volume callback URLs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/webhooks-callbacks).
+For more details on volume callback URLs, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/volumes/volume-callbacks/attach-callback-volume).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack